DLi2004/DanielLi-PennAir2023Navigation/README.md

 3. **Please provide instructions on how to run your code.**

 4. **Is there any other relevant information that would be helpful for us to know?**

+# Usage

+To run Part 1, run `python part1.py`.
+Do the same for parts 2 and 3.